grgcombs/code-challenges/README.md

 - What are the appropriate cases for implementing delegates, blocks, notifications -- what do you get with notifications that you don't get with others?
 What do you get with blocks that you don't get with the others.
 - What are the appropriate use-cases where you would use subclassing or use categories?
 What are some limitations of each?
 - Explain each of the various bitwise operators.
 What is the result of performing an XOR on two identical integers?
+- What happens behind the scenes when you call retain and release on an object?
+(Don't simply say "it's like malloc() and free()" -- make sure to talk about retain counts increasing/decreasing)
+- How does ARC work?
+How is it like garbage collection and how is it not?
+How does it differ from manual retain/release?
 - Explain retain cycles -- what are the common causes of them?
 (I mentioned blocks referencing self, strong delegates, timers targeting their owners)
+- What's the difference between nil, NULL, and NSNull?

 # Coding Questions